drc38/python-fronius-web/README.md

 ## Features

-- Talks to your Fronius Solr.web PV system via Cloud API
+- Talks to your Fronius Solar.web PV system via Cloud API
 - Automatic retries with exponential backoff
 - Optionally pass in a `httpx` client